 How to fix the error 522

-The most favorable solutions for fixing the 522 errors are listed in the sections below.
+The most common solutions for fixing the 522 errors are listed hereunder:

 1. Increase server capacity